citusdata/test-automation/README.md

    automatically determining the custom valgrind check target for the given schedule name by matching it with certain keywords, like "\*isolation\*".

-4. Finally, investigate the logs, especially `citus_valgrind_test_log.txt` for any memory errors that seem to be caused by Citus.
+4. Finally, investigate the logs, especially `valgrind_logs.txt` for any memory errors that seem to be caused by Citus.

    `run.sh` will also try to copy `regression.diffs` and `regression.out` files from the container to the host